 As we mentioned, the AMP Project is backed by Google based on the increased mobile browsing trends, which means they vest this particular subject with a lot of importance.
-In fact, starting in 2018, the search engine giant rolled out mobile-first indexing, which assigns ranks based on just how friendly pages are for mobile navigation.
+In fact, in 2018 the search engine giant rolled out mobile-first indexing, which assigns ranks based on just how friendly pages are for mobile navigation.

 This means the usual best practices necessary for efficient SEO as part of your digital marketing strategy are no longer enough.
 Making your website mobile-friendly, and, in fact, optimizing it with the use of the very framework backed by Google, means your company has a better chance of ranking higher in results pages.

 AMP pages with structured data can appear in the Top stories carousel, host carousel of rich results, Visual stories, and rich results in mobile Search results.
 These results can include images, page logos, and other interesting search result features.

 Here's an example of JSON-LD code on an AMP page with

 "name": "John Doe"